K9-guardian/Mastermind/README.md

-# Mastermind
-Plays the game mastermind with four letter words
+"# Mastermind Plays the game mastermind with four letter words"